jilanihammad/Uplift_App/ai_therapist_backend/README.md

 Once deployed, visit: `https://[YOUR-SERVICE-URL]/docs` to see the API documentation.

+## Authentication Identity Model

+- Each Firebase authentication provider (`provider`, `uid`) pair maps to its own `users` row.
+- Accounts are no longer merged implicitly by email address.
+- The backend links additional identities only when the same provider/uid logs in again.
+- Use `user_identities.email` if you need the raw email/phone that the user authenticated with.

+This isolation prevents users who share a device from seeing one another's therapy history.

 ## Session Endpoints

 - `POST /sessions`: Create a new therapy session